Monterey College of Law: History

 In 2010, the law school opened a first-year satellite campus in Santa Cruz, California.
-After successfully completing the first-year curriculum, Santa Cruz students commuted to the main campus in Seaside, California to complete their degree programs.
-In May 2020, upon adding and expanding an online Hybrid JD program, the Santa Cruz satellite campus was closed because local students could take classes online and not have to commute to Seaside for their upper-division courses.
+After completing the first-year curriculum, Santa Cruz students commuted to the main campus in Seaside, California to complete their degree programs.
+In May 2020, after adding and expanding an online Hybrid JD program, the Santa Cruz satellite campus was closed because local students could take classes online and not have to commute to Seaside for their upper-division courses.

 In early 2015, Monterey College of Law acquired the University of San Luis Obispo School of Law, a registered unaccredited law school formerly located in Morro Bay, California.
 The new law school became an approved branch of Monterey College of Law, was moved to a new campus in downtown San Luis Obispo, and was renamed the San Luis Obispo College of Law.

 In 2017, the law school opened its second approved branch campus, Kern County College of Law in Bakersfield, California.
+The program started in the conference room of the Kern County Bar Association, but in 2018 moved to its current location near the Kern County Courthouse in downtown Bakersfield.

-In July, 2022, Monterey reached an agreement, approved by the State Bar of California Committee of Bar Examiners to acquire the Empire College School of Law as a branch, pursuant to which Empire would transition from a for-profit, unaccredited law school, to a non-profit, accredited branch of Monterey, while retaining the Empire name.
+In 2022, Monterey reached an agreement, approved by the State Bar of California Committee of Bar Examiners, to transition the Empire College School of Law into a branch of Monterey.
+Under the agreement, Empire began transitioning from a for-profit, accredited law school to a non-profit, accredited branch of Monterey under the new name Empire College of Law.

+As of 2024, Monterey is the only law school approved by the State Bar of California authorized to have multiple branch campus locations and an online Hybrid JD option.

+In May 2025, the law school received accreditation by the Western Association of Schools and Colleges (WASC).

+As of July 31, 2025, after 20 years of service as president and Dean, Mitchel L. Winick will retire, and Lisa Sperow will take over as the new President/CEO.
+Elizabeth Xyr will continue as the Chief Academic Officer, and Greg Brandes will continue as the COO/CFO.